stonepros/stone/doc/radosgw/s3/java.rst

 	import com.amazonaws.services.s3.model.S3ObjectSummary;

-If you are just testing the Ceph Object Storage services, consider using HTTP protocol instead of HTTPS protocol.
+If you are just testing the Stone Object Storage services, consider using HTTP protocol instead of HTTPS protocol.

 First, import the ``ClientConfiguration`` and ``Protocol`` classes.